plasmoapp/pv-addon-discs/README.md

 ## Commands

 `/disc burn <url> [name]` – Create a disc with custom audio from the URL.
-You need to hold a music disk in your hand.
+You need to hold a music disc in your hand.

 `/disc erase` – Return a custom disc to a normal one.

 ## Permissions

 Commands are only available to OP by default:

 `pv.addon.disks.burn` – Burn command